Maharashtra: MP Navneet Rana, husband MLA charged with sedition, sent to judicial custody

 The Mumbai Police, however, arrested them for promoting enmity between different groups and doing acts prejudicial to maintenance of harmony.

-Advocate Rizwan Merchant, representing the legislators, said that two separate first information reports were registered against the couple at Khar police station.
+Advocate Rizwan Merchant, representing the legislators, noted that two separate FIRs have been registered against the couple at Khar police station.
 “All the charges are baseless and we will apply for bail,” he added.